Dinner with my Friend

 What’s the danger in that?

-What’s the danger of analyzing and understanding our behavior and then delivering us content based on that understanding?
+What’s the danger of analyzing and understanding our behavior and then delivering content based on that understanding?

 Isn’t that a good thing?